drakkan/sftpgo/README.md

 [http://127.0.0.1:8080/web](http://127.0.0.1:8080/web)

-If you need HTTPS and/or authentication you can setup a reverse proxy as explained for the REST API.
+The web interface can be protected using HTTP basic authentication and exposed via HTTPS, if you need more advanced security features you can setup a reverse proxy as explained for the REST API.

 ## Logs